eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

 - close [the milestone](https://github.com/eclipse-sumo/sumo/milestones)
   (retargeting open tickets needs to be done manually for now)
 - add the latest version to the **"software version identifier"** statement in [Wikidata](https://www.wikidata.org/wiki/Q15847637) (this will update the Wikipedia articles about SUMO), making sure to select the latest version as **"preferred rank"** and setting the previous one to **"normal rank"**.
-- finish the Zenodo version draft, by uploading the release `.tar.gz` source, and publishing it

 ### After-release cleanup